pankajkmishra/NodeLab/paper.md

 # Summary

-``NodeLab`` is a MATLAB-based library for creating complex arbitrary geometries and generating and refining unstructured nodes in such domains.
+``NodeLab`` is a MATLAB-based library for unstructured node-generation and adaptive refinement for meshfree modeling in arbitrary domains.

  package [@astropy] (``astropy.units`` and ``astropy.coordinates``).